-[T]he concept of information in computer science is similar to the concepts of point, line, and plane in geometry-they are all undefined terms about which statements can be made but which cannot be explained in terms of more elementary concepts.
-The basic unit of information is the bit, whose value asserts one of two mutually exclusive possibilities.
-[I]nformation itself has no meaning.
+"[T]he concept of information in computer science is similar to the concepts of point, line, and plane in geometry-they are all undefined terms about which statements can be made but which cannot be explained in terms of more elementary concepts.26 ...
+The basic unit of information is the bit, whose value asserts one of two mutually exclusive possibilities.27 ...[I]nformation itself has no meaning.
 Any meaning can be assigned to a particular bit pattern as long as it is done consistently.
 It is the interpretation of a bit pattern that gives it meaning.
-And method of interpreting a bit pattern is often called a data type. ...It is by means of declarations [in a high-level language] that the programmer specifies how the contents of the computer memory are to be interpreted by the program. ...[W]e...view...data types as a method of interpreting the memory contents of a computer.
-(Tenenbaum & Augenstein 1981: 1,6,8.)
+28 ...
+A method of interpreting a bit pattern is often called a data type. ...
+It is by means of declarations29 [in a high-level language] that the programmer specifies how the contents of the computer memory are to be interpreted by the program. ...[W]e...view...data types as a method of interpreting the memory contents of a computer (Tenenbaum & Augenstein, 1981, pp. 1, 6, 8)."30